Big Flat, Arkansas: List of highways

-School district
+Education

 The Baxter County portion of Big Flat is served by the Mountain View School District.
 The small section in Searcy County is in the Searcy County School District.

 It was served by the Big Flat School District until July 1, 1985, when it merged with the Fifty Six School District into the Tri-County School District.
 On July 1, 1993, the Tri-County district was dissolved, with portions going to various districts, including the Mountain View district and the Marshall School District.
 Marshall consolidated into the Searcy County district on July 1, 2004.